meditationstuff/protocol_1/index.md

 And/&#8203;or/&#8203;similarly/&#8203;additionally, especially for interpersonal interactions:

 What are your radically concretely particular "raw" "bare" "immediate" "sensory-level" sensation-desires (not to reify any of the previous) with respect to, say, ideal interpersonal interaction and scenarios (intimacy, sex, friendship, ...) --- so, e.g. sight and sound and so on?
 What's desired, undesired, critically avoided, don't-care?
-These are shaped-and vice versa by the attendant implications, expectations, what-would-happen-next, nth-order consequences and effects along all dimensions, of those would-be (or happened once perhaps in part and hopefully again, thin or thick slices of possibility) and so on.
-So let there be an interplay between the imaginatively/&#8203;experientially concrete, and next, and the abstract, as you explore that imaginative sensory stuff that you want (and don't want, and etc.), that perhaps you ideally really truly want to realize, or do you, or don't you, and let the particulars fluidly flow as you explore them, let go while also letting yoursself want exactly what you want as you want it and then maybe it's different in the next moment as it all imaginatively and experientially unfolds or or not, vividly or quasi-imagery, or just-known, and so on, and so on.
+These are shaped-and vice versa by the attendant implications, expectations, \[feelings,] what-would-happen-next, nth-order consequences and effects along all dimensions, etc., of those would-be (or happened once perhaps in part and hopefully again, thin or thick slices of possibility) and so on.
+So let there be an interplay between the imaginatively/&#8203;experientially concrete, and next, and the abstract, as you explore that imaginative sensory stuff that you want (and don't want, and etc.), that perhaps you ideally really truly want to realize, or do you, or don't you, and let the particulars fluidly flow as you explore them, let go while also letting yourself want exactly what you want as you want it and then maybe it's different in the next moment as it all imaginatively and experientially unfolds or or not, vividly or quasi-imagery, or just-known, and so on, and so on.
 Skip time, have little "flashbulb" moments, let yourself slip into reverie; this isn't a "rigorous" practice.

 [<a href="#108h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]